Skip to content

 Here are the 5 main event types for tracking user interactions:

-Important: All events use a flat structure with event-specific data alongside common fields and ISO 8601 timestamps.
+Important: All events use a flat structure with event-specific data alongside common fields.

 Search Event